This article may contain compensated links. Please read disclaimer for more info.

 Lille is one of the most beautiful cities in Northern France.
 Located in the region of Hauts-de-France, near the border with Belgium, Lille is a bustling city known for its Flemish architecture and deep cultural heritage.

 What to do in Lille?
 The Grand Place is Lille’s beating heart, with the Old Stock Market, extravagant Flemish Baroque buildings, and the Belfry in the background.
 Vieux Lille and the Musée des Beaux-Arts are also a must, and the Parc de la Citadelle is the perfect place to relax.
-Try some of the typical food in Lille, and you got the perfect weekend getaway from Paris.
+Try some of the typical food in Lille, and you’ve got the perfect weekend getaway from Paris.

 Where to stay in Lille:

-- Budget: Hotel de la Paix
+- Hotel de la Paix (budget)

-- Mid-range: Boa Hotel
+- Boa Hotel (mid-range)

-- Luxury: Clarance Hotel Lille
+- Clarance Hotel Lille (luxury)

 - Best Hotels in Lille